DJDanl/cpp-docs.pt-br/docs/mfc/reference/cpane-class.md

 ### <a name="parameters"></a>Parâmetros
  [in] `dwAlignment`
- O lado do quadro principal que você deseja encaixar o painel para.
+ O lado do quadro pai que você deseja encaixar o painel para.

  [in] `lpRect`
  O tamanho especificado.